 Along the way they will learn how to use common electrical components, read schematics, troubleshoot, and craft every line of computer code.

 Orders can be placed here on the website or feel free tocontact usfor a custom quote or to submit a purchase order.
-Each institutional purchase order must include the following three line items:
+Each web order or institutional purchase order must include the following three line items:

 SKU 303 Levels A and B Base Bundle (Includes Level A and Level B curriculum, 5 student licenses, 2 sets of Level A and Level B component kits)